‘10 Networking Tips’ to get unstuck and

 Effective networkers talk to people about things that are not purely work focused.
 Find out about how they relax, how they spend their weekends and their interests.
 These are the things to write on the back of their business cards (and transfer to your database later).
 It’s also more fun – and if you are not having fun, what’s the point?

-6. Refer business to contacts within your networks
+6. Refer business to connections within your networks

 Connecting is about helping people without expecting (immediate) rewards.
 If you do this, then they are more likely to want you in their network.
 And one thing everyone wants is more business, so refer them.
 One useful technique is to keep a stock of their business cards .
 You will be able to give their business cards out as opportunities arise to promote their business.
 You might write a note on the back of the card such as ‘hope this helps, Regards _____‘.
 This way they can track the referral back to you.